Get E-Book

 listening means the listening socket is active. close means the server handle has closed. error means a server-level operation failed, often bind or listen setup.

-Events are JavaScript observations translated from lower state.
-When timing is weird, inspect both: log socket events and inspect the host socket table with OS tools.
+Events are JavaScript observations of lower socket state.
+When timing is confusing, log both layers where you can - socket events in your process, and the host socket table with OS tools.

 Timeouts Report Inactivity

-A socket timeout in node:net is an inactivity timer on the socket.
-It reports zero socket activity for the configured interval.
+A socket timeout in node:net is an inactivity timer.
+It reports that the socket had no activity for the configured interval.

 socket.setTimeout(30_000);